(Disclosure: Some of the links below may be affiliate links)

 Mobility vs owning a car

-So, let’s compare Mobility plans vs owning a car for different driving distances per year.
+So, we will compare Mobility plans vs owning a car for different driving distances per year.
 I will display the yearly costs of each option.

-First, let’s start with only 500 kilometers per year.
+First, we start with only 500 kilometers per year.

-This graph makes it clear that you should not own a car if you do not drive it!
+This graph shows that you should not own a car if you do not drive it!
 The base cost of a car is high even if you almost do not drive it.
-Parking, insurance, and amortization will be almost the same whether you drive it or not.
+Parking, insurance, and amortization will be almost the same whether you drive it.
 In this case, using Mobility is much cheaper than owning your car.

-We can also see that you can save a little money using the Click & Drive option rather than the yearly plan, but the difference is almost insignificant.
+We can also see that you can save a little money using the EASY option rather than the PLUS plan, but the difference is almost insignificant.

 Once again, Mobility is much better, even though it has doubled in price.
-On the other hand, the yearly plans have become more interesting than the Click & Drive plan.
+On the other hand, the PLUS plans have become more interesting than the EASY plan.

 While Mobility is still significantly cheaper, we can see that the gaps have become smaller.
-But even at 2000 kilometers per year, it looks like Mobility is still very interesting!
+But even at 2000 kilometers per year, Mobility is still very interesting!

 This time, the comparison becomes very interesting.
-At this point, the yearly budget option of Mobility is only slightly cheaper than a cheap car and the yearly eco option is already more expensive.
+At this point, the PLUS option of Mobility is only slightly cheaper than a cheap car, and the PLUS eco option is already more expensive.

 It is also very interesting because this is where I am with my car these days.
 I could save very little money by switching to Mobility.
 I cannot even consider it because the next Mobility parking spot is 10 minutes away by car.
 But it is still interesting that with my driving needs, I should consider Mobility.
 I would think that the limit was lower.